mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 ### Limitations in the MySQL authenticator (MySQLAuth)

-* MariaDB MaxScale supports authentication that uses wildcard matching in hostnames in the `mysql.user` table of the backend database.
-For IP address entries either `%` or `_`-wildcards are accepted, they should not be mixed in the same entry.
-For text addresses both wildcards can be mixed.

-* Wildcards in text-form hostnames are not supported.

 * MySQL old style passwords are not supported.
 MySQL versions 4.1 and newer use a new authentication protocol which does not support pre-4.1 style passwords.